darshil7056/digiStream/README.md

      ```
      This will launch the frontend application on your local machine, and you can access it using your web browser at `http://localhost:3000` or another port if specified.

-## Contributing

-Contributions to the DigiStream project are welcome!
-If you find any bugs, want to add new features, or improve the project, feel free to submit pull requests or raise issues on the GitHub repository.

-## License

-The DigiStream project is open-source and distributed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as per the terms of the license.

-## Acknowledgments

-We would like to thank all the contributors who have helped to make this project possible.

 ---